 16-year-old Jack Davisson and His Sister, 14-year-old Elle Davisson, Record Their First Videos at GSI!

 Recently, we had two new fantastic players recording in our showroom.
-Despite their young age, siblings Jack (16 y.o.) and Elle Davisson (14. y.o.) are already performing the repertoire played by guitar virtuosos.
+Despite their young age, siblings Jack (16 y.o.) and Elle Davisson (14. y.o.) have already become D'Addario Artists and are performing the repertoire played by guitar virtuosos.

 Jack and Elle Davisson are from Palo Alto, California, where they study at the California Conservatory of Music under the tutelage of Christopher Mallett.
 Since 2017, they've also been playing as a duo.
 Together, they won second prizes at the 2017 and 2018 GFA Small Ensemble Youth Competition.